Taking an in-depth look at tax plans

 The cost of services would increase, and nonprofit, religious and government institutions would also start to be taxed under the EPIC plan.

-The economic development created by the plan, Erdman said, would even go farther than local taxes.
+The economic development created by the plan, Erdman said, would even go further than local taxes.
 Those would also be replaced by the consumption tax.

 “I don’t know how you can incentivize someone better than taking away all their taxes,” he said.